morganjwilliams/pyrolite/doc/melts_integration.md

 alphaMELTS programs are installed, instantiated and updated using the Perl script `run_alphamelts.command`, `install.command` and `update.command` files, which are together the source of the Perl dependency for Melts.
 Perl can optionally be installed using conda (`conda install perl`), which will provide a much more reproducible environment than binary distributions from the [Perl website](http://www.perl.org/get.html).

+### Melts (doesn't need to) Install

+The melts install process serves only to make the executables findable, but each of the functions can be achieved directly with the executables.
+The  `install.command` script makes shortcuts to the MELTS program, and tries to add the folder to the user's `PATH` environment variable.
+The installed link files are executable batch file (`.bat`) wrappers around the alphaMELTS scripts.
+Once the path is set, they should be findable with `where`: e.g. `where alphamelts` should return `<install_dir>\alphamelts.bat`.

+TODO: provide a similar function by writing the location information to a simple text file.

+### Input Files

+The `file_format.command` script is principally used to fix incorrect line endings in input files.
+It is used in the manner of `file_format.command <melts_file_1.melts, ..., melts_file_n.melts>` or alternatively on all files as `file_format.command *.melts`.

 Melts files (`.melts`) are simply text data files with the following format:
 ```
 Title: Allan et al. 1989 (see Ghiorso 1997)